 The rules can either be read in the instructions or simply asked for by the hard-working Google Assistant.
 I read the instructions first and then tested the Google Assistant:

-"OK Google - Ask Professor kNOW about the basic rules."Excerpt from the rules booklet - SUCCESSFULLY tested
+"OK Google - Ask Professor kNOW for the ground rules."Excerpt from the rules booklet - SUCCESSFULLY tested

 The query for the basic rules works smoothly.
 The only drawback is that the text does not appear completely on the smartphone screen for reading.
 So if something is unclear, the players have to look in the rulebook or have the text read out to them again.